cjustinas/BSW-Data-Course/chapter1.md

 ---
 title: Getting started
+description: >-
-description: In this chapter you will learn how to kick off your data analysis project.
-This includes equiping your working environment with powerful libraries, importing the data you want to analyse and checking if the data import has been succesful.
+  In this chapter you will learn how to kick off your data analysis project.
+This includes equipping your working environment with powerful libraries, importing the data you want to analyze and checking if the data import has been successful.

 ---